linode/apl-docs/docs/tutorial-overview.md

 To be able to do the tutorials, please make sure you have:

-- Otomi installed on your K8s cluster with `hasExternalIDP=true` (using an external DNS zone) and `charts:certmanager:issuer=letsencrypt`
+- A running Kubernetes cluster
 - Docker (or an alternative) installed on your machine
 - A Git client installed on your machine
-- Visual Studio Code code (or any other text editor) installed on you machine (in this tutorial we'll use VSC)
+- Visual Studio Code code (or any other text editor) installed on you machine (in the tutorials we'll use VSC)
 - Created a Team in Otomi.
 In the tutorials we'll use a team called `demo`
 - Signed in to Otomi as a user who is a member of the `team-demo` group

-If you haven't already, first [create a user in Keycloak](create-keycloak-users)
+If you haven't already, first install Otomi.